Handcrafted Beaded Animal - white/blue/pink

 NOTICE OF TEMPORARY CLOSURE

-Onagono online shop is temporarily closed and will reopen in Autumn 2017.
-You can still view our collection in the mean time, however the shopping carts and checkout are closed during this period.
+Onagono online shop is temporarily closed until further notice.
+You can still view our collection, however the shopping carts and checkout are closed during this period.
+If you have any queries in the meantime, please email us at email@example.com.
 We are sorry for inconvenience.

 This friendly-looking beaded animal can take a fine role in uplifting the mood of a room, whether your home decor has rustic or minimalistic style.